Aylur/gnim/docs/tutorial/gobject.md

 GObjects support a signaling system, similar to events and EventListeners in the JavaScript Web API.
-Here we will cover the basics of connecting and disconnection signals, as well as using callbacks.
+Here we will cover the basics of connecting and disconnecting signals, as well as using callbacks.

 ### Connecting Signals